Credit card comparison tool

 Pros

-• For cash back on recurring bill payments, this card is unmatched.
-The 4% earn rate on recurring bills and subscription payments—everything from phone bills to subscription services like Netflix and Spotify, and insurance premiums to gym memberships—is the highest in the country.
-And the same 4% bonus rate on grocery purchases ensures you’ll bank rewards quickly.
+- Best card for recurring bills: The 4% earn rate on recurring bills and subscription payments is the highest in the country.
+And the same bonus rate on groceries ensures you’ll bank rewards fast.

 Cons

-• You can only access your cash back once per year, and only as a statement credit.
+- Limited redemption: You can only access your cash back once per year as a statement credit.

-• You’ll only earn 4% back on the first $25,000 spent annually on groceries and recurring payments, and 2% back on the first $25,000 spent on gas, EV charging and daily transit—at which point you’ll earn at the base rate of 1%.
+- Earning cap: You’ll only earn 4% back on the first $25,000 spent annually on groceries and recurring payments, and 2% back on the first $25,000 spent on gas, EV charging and daily transit—after which you’ll earn at the base rate of 1%.
 But these limits are generous enough not to impact most cardholders.

 Best no-fee cash back Visa